/

 With Sublime Text, Jetbrain IDEs, and Vim/Visual Studio Code.

-I have 3 loves I cycle between: Sublime Text, JetBrains IDEs, and Vim (separately or within Visual Studio Code).
+I cycle between these daily: Sublime Text, JetBrains IDEs, and Vim (either directly, or through plugins/extensions in Sublime/Visual Studio Code/IDEs).

 Over the years I've significantly revised the key bindings of the first two to accommodate my workflow, for a pure keyboard-only/mouse-less experience.